lucianopf/bitwages/README.md

 ## Contribute

-I really appreciate help form anyone!! =D
+I really appreciate help from anyone!! =D

-Create your PR and let's make it the perfect tool for recieving wages from abroad!
+Create your PR and let's make it a great tool for helping people receive wages from abroad!